bigbluebutton/bigbluebutton.github.io/_posts/admin/2015-04-04-configuration-files.md

 ### Log monitoring for server logs (bbb-html5)

-In BigBlueButton 2.3 we run multiple nodejs processes in production mode, so tailing logs is slightly different from `journalctl -f bbb-html5.service` which was used in 2.2.
+Since BigBlueButton 2.3 we run multiple nodejs processes in production mode, so tailing logs is slightly different from `journalctl -f bbb-html5.service` which was used in 2.2.
 Rather than listing all the services ( `bbb-html5-backend@1.service bbb-html5-backend@2.service bbb-html5-frontend@1.service bbb-html5-frontend@2.service bbb-html5-frontend@3.service bbb-html5-frontend@4.service ...` ) you can use the wildcard operator `*`.
 Notice the different process id for each bbb-html5-\* service.
 Also notice `systemd_start_frontend.sh` signifying a log from a frontend process vs `systemd_start.sh` - backend process.

 ```
 # journalctl -f -u bbb-html5-*